Tree of life

 The tree of life is a fundamental archetype in many of the world's mythological, religious, and philosophical traditions.
 It is closely related to the concept of the sacred tree.
-The concept of the tree of life may have originated in Central Asia, and absorbed by other cultures, such as Scandinavian mythology and Altai shamanism.

-The tree of knowledge, connecting to heaven and the underworld, and the tree of life, connecting all forms of creation, are both forms of the world tree or cosmic tree, and are portrayed in various religions and philosophies as the same tree.
+The tree of the knowledge of good and evil and the tree of life which appear in Genesis' Garden of Eden as part of the Jewish cosmology of creation, and the tree of knowledge connecting to heaven and the underworld such as Yggdrasil, are forms of the world tree or cosmic tree, and are portrayed in various religions and philosophies as the same tree.

 Religion and mythology

 Various trees of life are recounted in folklore, culture and fiction, often relating to immortality or fertility.
 They had their origin in religious symbolism.
 According to professor Elvyra Usačiovaitė, a "typical" imagery preserved in ancient iconography is that of two symmetrical figures facing each other, with a tree standing in the middle.
 The two characters may variously represent rulers, gods, and even a deity and a human follower.